 Foreign travel advice

 Visitors travelling to Canada by air are now expected to get an electronic travel authorisation (eTA) to enter Canada.
-However, the Canadian authorities have stated that until 9 November 2016, travellers who don’t have an eTA can still board their flight, as long as they have appropriate travel documents (such as a valid passport).
 For more information about the eTA system, and to apply online, visit the official Canadian government website.
 See Entry requirements

 There is a general threat from terrorism.
 See Terrorism